 English Professor Skills

-But the most important skill that every English Professor needs is a firm grasp on literature, whether that is the English Renaissance or the realm of contemporary fiction.
+But the most important skill every English professor needs is a firm grasp of literature, whether the English Renaissance or the realm of contemporary fiction.

 How Much Do English Professors Get Paid?

 English Professors are typically paid a salary, with the median wage in the United States being $62,000, according to the Bureau of Labor Statistics.
 The lowest-paid English Professor makes $34,200 per year while the highest-paid can earn $121,900.

 English Professors in the following states make the highest median annual salary in the U.S.

 We compiled this list of additional resources to help you continue exploring a career as an English Professor.